2018 COMMENCEMENT CEREMONY

 Before ordering your transcripts, please check Student Self-Service to see if your degree has been posted.
 The first degree upload will occur in late May, so check after that date.

 Please read the information on this page carefully.
-If you have unanswered questions about convocation, you may reach the Office of Academic and Student Affairs at 217-265-0380 or email@example.com.
+If you have unanswered questions about commencement, you may reach the Office of Academic and Student Affairs at 217-265-0380 or email@example.com.

 The ceremony will be available for live streaming for those who are unable to attend.
-The broadcast will start at approximately 2:55 p.m.
-Central Time on Friday, May 11th, 2018.
+The broadcast will start at approximately 5 minutes prior the scheduled start time..